-In March 2020, the first-ever adaptation of a Valiant Comics character will hit the big screen in Bloodshot.
+In March 2020, the first-ever adaptation of a Valiant Comics character hit the big screen in Bloodshot.
 An ex-soldier with amnesia, what makes Bloodshot different from other superheroes are 1) his ghostly white skin, and 2) a billion microscopic supercomputers, called “nanites,” that run through his bloodstream that allow Bloodshot to heal wounds and interface with any electronic device.

 Bloodshot, created by Kevin VanHook, Don Perlin and Bob Layton in 1992, was and is one of the most popular characters from Valiant Comics, a different superhero sandbox with characters that rival Marvel and DC.
 While Easter egg connections are expected to be minimal, you can bet that Bloodshot, directed by Dave Wilson, could be the beginning of the Valiant Cinematic Universe.

 Here’s all you need to know about Bloodshot and his first movie.
-Bookmark this page and visit it frequently, as we’ll update it when more information, trailers, and images are released.

-When will Bloodshot hit theaters?
+When did Bloodshot hit theaters?

-Who is starring in Bloodshot?
+Who stars in Bloodshot?